Liz Strauss at Successful Blog

 2. Define what living means to you.
 It’s not as hard as it sounds.
 Just picture yourself at the end of your life looking back.
 What words would you want to describe how you lived your life and who you are as a person?

 3. Stop living in the future.
 Every time you think “someday” or “when I have time I will,” stop.
 Ask yourself, “Why not now?”
 Think about this sentence, “I always wanted to, but never did.”
 Start doing the things you always planned to do.
-Choose your life every morning.
-Plan one thing you will do that day to feel alive.
+Choose to start a new life every morning.
+Plan one thing you will do today to feel alive.

 4. Surround yourself with people who enjoy living.
 They’ve obviously discovered how to have a life and live it.
 Why not hang with the pros?